Wed. Nov 13th, 2024

 By maria Jul17,2024

-Have you received a text message directing you to ctrmatoll.com to pay outstanding toll trip fee to prevent incurring additional late fees?
+Have you received a text message directing you to texasrmatoll.com to pay outstanding toll trip fee to prevent incurring additional late fees?
 Beware, it’s a smishing scam attempt by cybercriminals.

-3. The website ‘Ctrmatoll.com‘ was registered May 21st, 2024 – this shows it lacks reputation of any sort.
+7. The website ‘texasrmatoll.com’ was registered in September, 2024 by an anonymous person– this shows it lacks reputation of any sort.

-Clicking on the link in the fraudulent text message takes victims to a spoofed CTRMA (Central Texas Regional Mobility Authority) website that ask for credit card details for the toll fee.
+Texasrmatoll.com a spoofed Toll website that ask for credit card details for the toll fee.
 People who provide their credit card info would become a victim of credit card fraud.
-The scammers would not only deduct the fake $11.99 outstanding balance but would make huge withdrawals.
+The scammers would not only deduct the fake outstanding balance but would make huge withdrawals.

 Also, mere clicking on the link could expose your mobile device to viruses, spywares, or malware.
 This is because the website could’ve a malware program running in the background.
 Malware is software that is installed on a computer without the user’s consent and that performs malicious actions, such as stealing passwords or money.
 Malware can be installed in a variety of ways, including through email attachments, drive-by downloads, or by clicking on links in malicious websites.